Gordonby/ApimTrafficSplitting/README.md

         </choose>
 ```

+The Policy is applied at the API level and would affect all API Operations defined under that API.

 ## Load testing

 In order to test the traffic splitting we need to send a lot of traffic through APIM.